cloudmesh/cloudmesh-mpi/doc/chapters/mpi.md

 > !include ../examples/spawn/worker.py
 > ```

-To execute the example please go to the examples directoy and run the manager program
+To execute the example please go to the examples directory and run the manager program

 > ```